 Migrating to federated identity¶

 Federated login enables users to use a single set of credentials to log into many different services.
 For example, federated login allows you to use your institutional credentials to log into Chameleon–there is no need to create a new account.
 To leverage its many benefits, Chameleon is migrating to federated identity and will eventually drop support for signing in via legacy Chameleon accounts.
-Existing Chameleon users can link their existing Chameleon account to a federated identity account so that they preserve their project memberships, disk images, SSH key pairs, and other data saved over time.
+Existing Chameleon users can link their existing Chameleon account to a federated identity account so that they preserve their project memberships, disk images, volumes, SSH key pairs, and other data saved over time.

 To ease the transition, during the migration period you can log in via your old Chameleon account as well as the federated account.
 Existing users however are highly encouraged to migrate to a federated account as soon as possible.
 Read more about federated identity, how it has been implemented, as well as the migration schedule in our FAQ.